operasoftware/devopera/src/articles/_posts/2009-03-06-javascript-best-practices.md

 ## Enhance progressively {#progressiveenhancement}

-Progressive Enhancement as a development practice is discussed in detail in the [Graceful degredation versus progressive enhancement][6].
+Progressive Enhancement as a development practice is discussed in detail in the [Graceful degradation versus progressive enhancement][6].
 In essence what you should do is write code that works regardless of available technology.
 In the case of JavaScript, this means that when scripting is not available (say on a BlackBerry, or because of an over-zealous security policy) your web products should still allow users to reach a certain goal, not block them because of the lack of JavaScript which they can’t turn on, or don’t want to.

 [6]: http://dev.opera.com/articles/view/graceful-degradation-progressive-enhancement/